bootuz/SwiftFSRS/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure:
+- All changes are made throug forked repository
 - Code follows Swift style guidelines
 - Tests are added for new features
 - Documentation is updated